-Over the past few years, the Staff College, formally known as the Virtual Staff College (VSC), has been a major contributor to the professional development of over 190 Directors and Assistant Directors of Children’s Services, and, through its close links with the community, is able to anticipate emerging challenges for local authorities and their children’s services partners.
+Over the past few years, the Staff College has been a major contributor to the professional development of over 190 Directors and Assistant Directors of Children’s Services, and, through its close links with the community, is able to anticipate emerging challenges for local authorities and their children’s services partners.
 Below are some examples of our most recent, directly commissioned work and supporting testimonials.

-Designed by the College the Mentor Plus scheme aims to provide each newly appointed director of children’s services (DCS) with a mentor who is an experienced and successful DCS or a recently retired DCS with a track record of successful leadership.
+Designed by the College the Mentor Plus scheme offered to provide each newly appointed director of children’s services (DCS) with a mentor who was an experienced and successful DCS or a recently retired DCS with a track record of successful leadership.

-Mentoring is particularly suited to new appointments where the mentor can offer advice and guidance based on their own experience and provide examples of dealing with similar situations, issues and challenges whilst supporting the mentee in analysis, reflection and determining appropriate action.
+Our experience shows that mentoring is particularly suited to new appointments where a serving DCS acting as a mentor can offer advice and guidance based on their own experience and provide examples of dealing with similar situations, issues and challenges whilst supporting the mentee in analysis, reflection and determining appropriate action.